Sirillion/SMXhud/README.md

 > Compatibility: Will probably work with most mods that doesn't modify the same windows in the XUI files.

+## **DESCRIPTION:**

+With the release of A20 SMXhud has now evolved into the world of Harmony.
+This means that it does now mod deeper than ever before and that opens the door for more and better features.
+On the flip side this means it is no longer EAC friendly, so turn EAC off.

+SMXhud changes the game HUD.
+Everything you see on the interface while running around in the game world is part of the HUD experience.
+The purpose of SMXhud is to change that part of the user interface and change it into a more horror like and gritty art style all while trying to be as informative as possible but not intrusive.

 <p align="center">
   <img src="https://7dtd-community.s3.us-east-2.amazonaws.com/monthly_2022_01/A20.0_2022-01-17_17-29-52.jpg.c47b1410dce3d44709065c07d1b578a7.jpg" width="1080" title="SMXhud - A20">
 </p>